arturLua/passwordgenerator/README.md

 <h1 align="center">Random   Password   Generator</h1>

-<p align="center">This Python script creates strong, up-to-date passwords by stringing together random English words with digits and symbols, striving to keep things secure without making you overthink it.</p>
+<p align="center">This Python script creates passwords by mixing random English words with digits and symbols, no need to overthink it.</p>

 <hr>